Data-driven dispersive analysis of the $\pi \pi$ and $\pi K$ scattering: Numerical results

 It is instructive to compare the obtained pole positions of $\sigma/f_0(500)$ for non-physical pion masses with the predictions of unitarized chiral perturbation theory (U$\chi$PT).
 The most popular are two approaches: mIAM \cite{Pelaez:2010fj} and Bethe-Salpeter equation (BSE) \cite{Albaladejo:2012te}.
 Both observe the same qualitative behaviour of the $\sigma/f_0(500)$ pole.
 With increasing pion mass values the imaginary part of the pole decreases, then $\sigma/f_0(500)$ becomes a virtual bound state and as $m_\pi$ increases further, one of the virtual states moves towards threshold and jumps onto the first Riemann sheet and become a real bound state.
 For $m_{\pi} = 236$ MeV, the extracted value from lattice data is consistent with U$\chi$PT predictions for the real part, but somewhat lower for the width,

+all in units of MeV.
 For $m_{\pi} = 391$ MeV the situation is a bit different.
 Since it is on the edge of the applicability of $\chi$PT, the results of U$\chi$PT are very sensitive to the chiral order.
 Both mIAM \cite{Hanhart:2008mx} and BSE \cite{Albaladejo:2012te} at one loop found $\sigma/f_0(500)$ as a virtual bound state for $m_{\pi} = 391$ MeV.
 However, including the higher-order corrections (two loop) in mIAM \cite{Pelaez:2010fj} predicted the conventional bound state very close to the lattice results

 confirming the proposed trajectory.
 However, as pointed out in \cite{Briceno:2016mjc}, it would be useful to perform lattice calculation between 236 and 391 MeV, to see what really happens in the transition region between a resonance lying deep in the second Riemann sheet and the bound state.